awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/attach-load-balancer-asg.md

 For an introductory guide for attaching a target group to your Auto Scaling group, see [Tutorial: Set up a scaled and load\-balanced application](tutorial-ec2-auto-scaling-load-balancer.md)\.

+Before you begin this procedure, complete the [prerequisites](getting-started-elastic-load-balancing.md)\.

 **Contents**
 + [Attach an existing load balancer](#as-add-load-balancer-console)
 + [Detach a load balancer](#as-remove-load-balancer)